ESAI-CEU-UCH/kaggle-epilepsy/README.md

 Additionally, APRIL-ANN toolkit has been compiled using the [Intel MKL library](https://software.intel.com/en-us/intel-mkl), and it is needed to ensure reproducibility of ANN models in the solution.
-However, the delivered code revision uses by default ATLAS library, which is standard in Linux systems.
+However, the delivered code revision uses by default ATLAS library, which is open source and standard in Linux systems.

 ## Hardware